ArctosDB/documentation-wiki/_documentation/agent.markdown

 Note that an 'invalid agent' message can result from, for example, zero or many "Preferred Agent Name" matches, and as mentioned above one match (which will result in a successful link) is no guarantee of the correct Agent being chosen.
 We recommend using only unambiguous identifiers.

+# Delete

+Agents are never deleted, and agentID is therefore stable.
+Agents marked as 'bad duplicate of' should not be used, and are generally less-findable in the UIs, but continue to exist.
+It is left to the users to verify flagged duplicates, and update their records as appropriate.
+(Many bulk tools exist; file an Issue for assistance.)

 # How To

 Instructions for doing specifc tasks related to Agents in Arctos